 The complete test case for opening ServiceNow, creating a new Change Request, reading and inserting values from an Excel sheet and finally submitting the Change Request looks like this:

-To import the example case into your local LEAPWORK installation, do the following:
+To import the example case into your local LEAPWORK installation, download the project sample, and then follow these steps:

 - Select "Projects" in the main menu in LEAPWORK and select the project you want to import the case into.